 Mr Spragg: Mrs Bale, you've only just come in and are missing the point.
-What's this got to do with anything?
-This chap's interested in our working life - hotel work.
-Not car parks and all our yesterdays.
+What's this

-Mrs Bale: It is the point.
-I'm talking about Standards.
-In my day the plates came back licked clean, only needed the pig man's lorry.
-The rubbish served up today - inedible.
+Mrs Bale: I'm talking about Standards.
+In my day the plates came back licked clean.

+The rubbish we serve up now - inedible.